 Hepatitis B Vaccine History

-The hepatitis B vaccine is the first anti-cancer vaccine because it can prevent liver cancer.
-Worldwide, chronic hepatitis B causes 80% of all liver cancer, which is the 9th leading cause of death.
+The hepatitis B vaccine is the first anti-cancer vaccine because it can help prevent liver cancer.
+Worldwide, chronic hepatitis B and C causes 80% of all liver cancer, which is the second most common cause of cancer death.
 Therefore, a vaccine that protects against a hepatitis B infection can also help prevent liver cancer.

 History of the Vaccine